Technical SEO

 A web page is mobile-friendly when it satisfies the following requirements.

-• The content fits within the mobile width – this is the main reason for GSC mobile-friendly issue.
+• The content fits within the mobile width – this is the main reason for the GSC mobile-friendly issue.

 • The text size is large enough to read,